 5. Ideas to Optimize Shipping and Returns Policy

-The transaction can be termed as completed only after the customer has received the product and is satisfied with it.
+The transaction can be termed as completed only after receiving the product and is satisfied with it.

 5.1.
 Offer Free Shipping: Free shipping plays a vital role in deciding where the customer places the order, thereby increasing the conversion rate.

 5.2.
 Have a Clear Refund Policy: Easy and buyer-friendly return policies encourage the customer to keep coming back for more purchases.
 Please ensure that you mention your refund policies in clear words without too many TnC.

 6. Ideas to Optimize your Additional Information

 Your website should be interesting to hold customers’ attention and keep coming back for more.

 6.1.
 Tell a Story with your ‘About Page’: Build a good image by having information about your organization and the people involved.
 Your mission, contribution to society, and what makes your product unique, for instance, a 100% eco-friendly process, a part of proceeds goes to a particular charity, and more will ensure that the customer looks at you in a different light.

 6.2.
 Create a Comprehensive Contact Page: A registered address of the organization, a chatbot for quick FAQ resolution, a phone number to speak to customer care, and an email address to resolve queries can build Trust and make a huge difference overall conversion.

 7. Ideas to Optimize Speed and Performance of your website

 A browser is likely to quit a non-responsive and slow site quickly.